joshocon/KohnertDiagram-Hasse-Generator/README.md

-# Southeast-Poset-Generator
+# KohnertPosetGenerator

-This code generates LaTex code to draw a Hasse diagram of a Kohnert poset.
-The Hasse diagram can be a little messy and need manual tweaking.
+This code generates the poset of a Kohenrt diagram, and tells you if it is ranked or bounded.
+There are optional methods to render the diagram in LaTeX.